-Although the mortgage was filed, it was not indexed; by its status in the queue it might not even be considered to have been recorded until Monday morning when it is processed.
-The laws of the various states are not consistent on how this issue should be addressed.
-It depends on whether this electronic mortgage is considered delivered to the recorder when it is received by the queue or whether it is not delivered until the queue is opened on Monday.
-However, if some receipt of the mortgage is sent to the mortgagee on Saturday and is also retained within the system, the resolution may depend on whether state law requires indexing to be completed in order for the recording of the mortgage to be completed or whether existence of information in the recording system is sufficient.
-The state laws are sufficiently diverse that this act could not amend all state laws in a uniform fashion to achieve the same result.
-Thus, the issues of when recording should be considered to have occurred and whether indexing is required for a complete recording are issues that the legislature of each enacting state should consider.
+Although the mortgage was delivered to the recorder's electronic recording system, it was not indexed; by its status in the queue it might not even be considered to have been recorded until Monday morning when it is processed.
+The laws of the various states are not consistent on how this issue should be addressed, if it is addressed at all.
+It may depend on whether the electronic mortgage is considered delivered when it is received by the queue on Saturday or whether it is delivered only when the queue is opened and the document is processed on Monday morning.
+It may further depend on whether the law of the state treats a document as recorded when it is delivered to the recorder or whether it must be indexed in order to be considered recorded.
+It may also depend on whether the state has a notice or a race notice recording law.
+The various state laws are sufficiently diverse that this act could not amend all of them in a uniform fashion to achieve the same result.
+Thus, these issues are ones that the legislature of each enacting state should consider in light of the structure of its own recording laws.